Food Reserves: A Comparative Study on Food Reserve Management and Policies in Southeast Asia

 Identify the commodities that countries stockpile and the modalities and mechanisms of food stockpiling that have been adopted, including physical, virtual, trade, national, and regional mechanisms;

 Examine the implications of a changing regional trade regime on a country’s food stocks, as well as the impact of individual country’s food reserves on a regional stockpiling mechanism such as APTERR; and

 Explore the feasibility of establishing other types of regional stockpiles beyond reserves.

 Activity 1: Survey and analysis of food reserve management and policies among SEA countries (R&D)

-The approaches to be used under this activity are as follows:
+The approaches used under this activity were as follows:

 Collate and assess all studies on food stocks and stockpiling thus far and conduct survey and focus group discussions where needed, so as to understand the rationale behind countries' decision to stockpile, identify the commodities that countries stockpile, the modalities and mechanisms of food stockpiling adopted, relevant government policies; and